hefland/HefBot/README.md

 # HefBot
 Offline LLM Voice Chat using Ollama

+Hef-Bot is a voice-activated AI assistant designed to let you interact using both voice and text.
+It leverages state-of-the-art speech recognition, text-to-speech, and natural language processing to provide a conversational experience.
+Whether you want to ask about current events, check the weather, or simply have a conversation, Hef-Bot is here to help.

+## Features

+- **Voice & Text Interaction:**
+  Speak to or type your queries and get responses both visually and through speech.

+- **Accurate Speech Recognition:**
+  Uses the Whisper model to transcribe your spoken words accurately.

+- **Natural Text-to-Speech:**
+  Converts LLM responses to natural-sounding audio using Kokoro.

+- **Custom Commands:**
+  - **Wake Word ("computer"):** The app listens for this word to start recording.
+  - **Interrupt Command ("wait a minute"):** Interrupt TTS playback and start recording immediately.
+  - **Cancel Command ("cancel that"):** Cancel the current recording and stop all ongoing processes.

+- **Conversation Management:**
+  The app manages conversation state visually (with color cues and status messages) and plays sound effects when conversations start and end.

+- **Extensibility:**
+  Future plans include integrating Retrieval Augmented Generation (RAG) to allow real-time data access and file uploads for document referencing.

+- **GPU Acceleration:**
+  With CUDA 12.8 and cuDNN 9.7.1, the app can take advantage of NVIDIA GPU acceleration for improved performance.

 ## Installation Instructions

 ### Prerequisites

 - **Python 3.12.1** – This version has been tested with the app.
 - **NVIDIA GPU with CUDA 12.8 and cuDNN 9.7.1** – Required for GPU acceleration.
+- Please note: you’ll need to sign up for a free NVIDIA Developer account to be able to download cuDNN.

 ### Steps